 Study links at-risk orcas' failed pregnancies to scarce food

-A new study to be published Thursday, June 29, 2017, says that th... .
-In this 2012 photo provided by the University of Washington, researchers use a trained dog to sniff for orca scat in the Salish Sea in Washington state.
+In this 2012 photo provided by the University of Washington, researchers use a boat to shadow southern resident killer whales in the Strait of Juan de Fuca in Washington state.

 Comments